Misakihime21/UE_PlatformGame/README.md

 - added Health and on-hit damage;
 - character's immunity to a damage after hit;
 - character bouncing after being damaged;
-- fadeout after death;
+- fadeout after death.
-- heal sphere.

 PLATFORM
 - moving platforms;
 - platforms activating by E button;
 - destroying platforms (could also be used as damaging platforms from above);
 - door and key;

+COLLECTABLES
+- heal sphere;
+- double jump booster;
+- collectables;
+- key;
+- UI for collectables.